Make a DIY diffuser necklace out of natural terra cotta clay! The clay is affordable, easy to shape, and it retains grooves that trap essential oils.

 I ended up choosing a fondant mold (used for cake making).
 It was flexible enough and deep enough.
 Silicone soap molds or other clay molds would also work.

-This recipe would also work without molds if you simply wanted to shape round disks and cut in (or stamp in) a design.
+This recipe would also work without molds if you simply wanted round disks with a cut in (or stamp in) a design.
 Just make sure it is thick enough to hang on a string and has enough grooves for the essential oils.

-My next step was molding the clay.
+My next step was molding the clay for the diffuser necklace.
 Terra cotta is pretty soft clay, so it easily pushed into the molds.
 However, I encountered some problems when trying to get it out.
 At first, the clay stuck to the small grooves in the mold.
 I pushed it back in and popped the whole mold in the freezer.
 After thirty minutes I took the mold back out and the pendant came away from the mold beautifully!

 All-in-all, I find that the aroma stays around for about a day before I need to refresh it.
 I put one of these pendants in my car and the aroma seems to linger a little longer there.